 |

-I actually received my copy 3 days ago, and have been using the
+for the email.
+I actually received my copy 3 days ago, and have

-are some of the best tracks I've printed.
-Period. (and
+tell ya', these are some of the best tracks I've printed.

-I'm pretty well known around here for getting good tracks to begin
+Period. (and I'm pretty well known around here for getting good

-with.)
-Thanks a ton for taking the time to publish this.
-I know
+tracks to begin with.)
+Thanks a ton for taking the time to publish

-it's a huge task, but I'm REALLY benefitting from your
+this.
+I know it's a huge task, but I'm REALLY benefitting

 It was well worth any wait.